dr-jts/postgis-patterns/README.md

 # PostGIS Patterns

-A compendium of useful PostGIS problems, patterns, and solutions, drawn from various sources including:
+A compendium of useful PostGIS problems, patterns, and solutions.

 See the [website](https://dr-jts.github.io/postgis-patterns/pgp-intro.html).